Ergonomic error handling in Rust

 snafu

-library has to offer, so I suggest you have a look at
+library has to offer, so I suggest you have a

-the official documentation.
+look at the official

 Fin